GoogleChrome/web.dev/src/site/content/en/secure/security-headers-cheat-sheet/index.md

 {% DetailsSummary %}
 X-Content-Type-Options

-Inform that MIME types advertised in the `Content-Type` headers should not be changed and be followed.
+`X-Content-Type-Options` informs the browser that MIME types advertised in the `Content-Type` headers should not be changed and be followed.

 {% endDetailsSummary %}

+`X-Content-Type-Options` informs the browser that MIME types advertised in the `Content-Type` headers should not be changed and be followed.

 ### Recommended for:

-All subresources.
+Appending `X-Content-Type-Options: nosniff` is recommended for all resources unless their MIME type is explicitly expected to be altered by the browser.

 ### Example usage: